We don’t support this browser anymore.

 The selling price currently displayed is higher than the buying price.
 This can occur temporarily for a variety of reasons; shortly before the market opens, after the market closes or because of extraordinary price volatility during the trading day.

-Alphabet's fourth-quarter revenue rose 13%, ignoring the effect of exchange rates, to reach $86.3bn.
-The group's core advertising business, where Google Search & other is the biggest contributor, saw revenue rise from $59.0bn to $65.5bn.
-Google Cloud revenue was up to $9.2bn from $7.3bn.
+Alphabet's first quarter results were better than expected.
+Revenue rose 16% to $80.5bn, ignoring the effect of exchange rates.
+The group's core advertising business, where Google Search & other is the biggest contributor, saw revenue rise from $54.5bn to $61.7bn.
+Google Cloud revenue was up to $9.6bn from $7.5bn.

-Alphabet had net cash of $97.7bn as at the end of December.
+Free cashflow generated was $16.8bn, while Alphabet had net cash of $94.9bn as at the end of March, down from $97.5bn at the year end.

 Our view

 The tech giant is an advertising business at its core.
 Marketers spend handsomely to put their products and services in front of Google and YouTube's captive audiences.
-Last quarter, advertising revenues weren't quite as hot as hoped.
-And the outlook for the pace of growth this year was a bit woolly.
+Advertising revenue growth had looked like it might be softening as the market matured, but first-quarter performance, especially from YouTube helped to show that for now, this isn’t the case.

 One area to monitor is to what extent generative AI is diluting the potency of Alphabet's platforms.
 Search engine culture risks being upended.
 We're a long way from knowing how this will play out, but it's something Alphabet bears are keeping a close eye on.